Teamkiller324/Activate-Codes/README.md

 Natives:

-`ActivateCodes_GetFlagFromCode` - Returns a flag in ADMFLAG format if the correct is correct.
+`ActivateCodes_GetFlagFromCode` - Returns a flag in ADMFLAG format if the code is valid and correct.